-Highlights Description Kwanokuthula Bulk Water Rising Main (Phase 2) Project (commencement of the project) The Contract (Phase 2) provides for the further extension of a new 315 mm Ø rising main.
-The contract will involve the connection onto the existing 315 mm Ø rising main north of the N2 National Road, crossing the N2 and connection to the existing Phase 1 pipeline south of the N2 National Road.
-The contract includes the connection to the Phase 1 pipeline near the Kwanokuthula East Reservoirs; the connection to Reservoirs, as well as the installation of the 315 mm Ø rising main through the Kwanokuthula housing area to the Kwanokuthula West Reservoirs.
-This supply the newer phases of the area In addition, the old elevated steel tank/reservoir at the Eastern Reservoir complex which has reached its lifespan will be replaced Kranshoek Bulk Water Supply Project - Phase 1B This contract covers the construction of new water pump station, feed and delivery pipeline including tie-in to the existing Brakloof Reservoir, access road and other associated structures In addition, the lift pump station at Kranshoek Reservoir will be reinstated.
+Highlights Description Kwanokuthula Bulk Water Rising Main (Phase 2) Project This Contract (Phase 2) provided for the further extension of a new 315 mm Ø rising main.
+The contract included the connection into the existing 315 mm Ø rising main north of the

+Highlights Description N2 National Road, crossing the N2 and connection to the existing Phase 1 pipeline south of the N2 National Road.
+The contract included the connection to the Phase 1 pipeline near the Kwanokuthula East Reservoirs; the connection to Reservoirs themselves as well as the installation of the 315 mm Ø rising main through the Kwanokuthula housing area to the Kwanokuthula West Reservoirs, to supply the newer phases of the area In addition, the old elevated steel tank/reservoir at the Eastern Reservoir complex which has reached it end of life was replaced This project serves to upgrade the supply to meet the growth projections for the community, but also serves to make the supply operations more efficient (shorter pumping periods) Kranshoek Bulk Water Supply Project - Phase 1B This contract covers the construction of new water pump station, feed and delivery pipeline including tie-in to the existing Brakkloof reservoir, access road and other associated structures.
+In addition, the lift pump station at Kranshoek reservoir will be reinstated.
 The rising main (pipeline) between Brakkloof and Kranshoek was completed in the previous year.
+This phase (1B) was completed this year.
+The project has brought relief to the challenges in terms of water supply to Kranshoek, and also provides the necessary capacity in the infrastructure for future developments This phase of the project was rather challenging as it required the largest potable water reservoir in the municipal supply system to be completely emptied for a period of two days, whilst still ensuring no interruption of supply to residents.
+This was achieved through the gallant efforts of the operations teams (water services and pump stations superintendents), who installed temporary pumps and ensured that downstream reservoirs were kept filled ahead of this major shutdown.
+The reservoir supplies areas from Kranshoek to the River club including Whalerock, Robberg and Longships and has a storage capacity of 6 million litres, and had to be emptied to connect the pump station's suction pipeline Upgrade of the Kurland Water Treatment Plant In order to meet the current demands as well as growth projections and housing projects, the upgrade of the Waste Water Treatment plant is a priority for the directorate.
+Accordingly, the professional services (design) commenced in 2020.
+The project will continue in 2021/2022 and includes solutions in regard to additional raw water supply options (additional boreholes).
+Water Conservation and Water Demand Management (WC/WDM) Study and updates to the Masterplans A much-needed study commenced in regard to the water conservation and water demand management for the municipal area in 2021, as a follow on of the updates to the Water and Sewer Masterplans, which were completed in this financial year.
+The WC/WDM study and the master planning updates are informed by the current operational realities and as such, provide a clear baseline/road map for planning and budgeting for the section

-This phase (1B) is scheduled for completion in 2020/21.
-The project will bring much relief to the challenges in terms of water supply to Kranshoek, but also to provide the necessary capacity in the infrastructure for future developments Consistent high performance of Water Treatment Plants The water produced by the three Water Treatment Plants in Bitou Municipality consistently exceeds the South African National Standards (SANS24) requirements, as recorded on the Department of Water and Sanitation's website
+Highlights Description Consistently high performance of water treatment plants The water produced by the three Water Treatment Plants in Bitou Municipality consistently exceeds the South African National Standards (SANS 241) requirements, as recorded on the Department of Water and Sanitation's website

-Table 71:Water Provisions Highlights
+Table 71: Water Provisions Highlights